 Archaeological features in this area include quarries, charcoal burning platforms, saw pits, holloways (ancient sunken cart tracks), a deer park pale and an Iron Age/ Romano British settlement.

-This long-distance path meanders and winds its way across the whole county, encompassing most of Shropshire's points of interest along the way.
+The Shropshire Way covers over 297 miles of Shropshire’s countryside; this long-distance path meanders and winds its way across the whole county, encompassing most of Shropshire's points of interest along the way.
 The Shropshire Way passes through Ludlow, and you can leave the town by either taking the route north to Bromfield, or east across to Titterstone Clee Hill.

 This Anglo-Saxon earthwork runs north-south along the English -Welsh border and passes through the town of Knighton, at which there is an Offa's Dyke Visitor Centre which explains the dyke's past and present.
 Although some miles from Ludlow, one of the most spectacular stretches of the Dyke is within reach of the town.
 Between Knighton and Newcastle on Clun, the Dyke rises over Llanfair and Panpunton hills, offering breath-taking views across mid-Wales and south Shropshire.
 Much of the original dyke remains intact over this section, giving walkers a feel of how it might have looked at the time of King Offa.
 A convenient way to cover this stretch of the Dyke is to take the bus from Ludlow to Clun, head west onto the Dyke and then south to Knighton, from where a bus will bring you back to Ludlow through the lush landscape of the Teme valley.

-CHURCH STRETTON is the starting point for a number of hill walks.
+Church Stretton is the starting point for a number of hill walks.
 The Long Mynd is a vast, sprawling hill covered with heather and bracken with superb views from the summit.
 The ascent from either Ashes Hollow (at Little Stretton) or Cardingmill valley (a National Trust base near the town centre) is well worth the climb.
 Caer Caradoc, on the eastern side of Church Stretton, has an iron age hill fort on top, from where you can look out across the north Shropshire plain.
 Church Stretton is easily reached by train from Ludlow.

 Brown Clee has various points of access and a good selection of paths through woodland and open grassland.
 There is a Forest Trail one mile north-west of Cleobury North with a well marked route and access to the summit.